AmandaKitSam/Front-End-04/README.md

 ## By Amanda Sam

-### Build Responsive Websites with HTML5, CSS3, JavaScript and jQuery
+### Build Responsive Websites with HTML5, CSS3, JavaScript, jQuery and Google Map API

 - To build a great quality website with animations

 - It is a responsive and mobile-friendly website

-- Performance Optimization: site speed
+- Performance Optimization: improve site speed

+- Included Google Map: indecate the location of the head office

 ### Overview: